Top and Beauty synergies in SMEFT-fits at present and future colliders: Effective theory setup

 As a result, up-type and down-type quarks probe different combinations of $C^{(1)}$ and $C^{(3)}$, a feature recently also exploited in probing lepton flavor universality and conservation with processes involving neutrinos \cite{Bause:2020auq}.
 Further details on SMEFT coefficients and operators in the up-mass basis are given in App.~\ref{app:mass-basis} and App.~\ref{app:relations}, respectively.

 In this analysis, we only consider contributions from (flavor basis) Wilson coefficients with third generation quarks, $\hat C_i^{33}$.
-Such hierarchies may arise in BSM scenarios with minimal flavor violation \cite{Aoude:2020dwv}, or in NP scenarios with enhanced couplings to third-generation quarks, similar to the top-philic scenario discussed in Ref.~\cite{AguilarSaavedra:2018nen}.
+Such hierarchies may arise in BSM scenarios with enhanced couplings to third-generation quarks, similar to the top-philic scenario discussed in Ref.~\cite{AguilarSaavedra:2018nen}.
 As can be seen in Eqs.~\eqref{eq:mass-operator-relation}, \eqref{eq:mass-operator-relation3}, flavor mixing induces contributions to $d_L^i \rightarrow d_L^j$ transitions for $i \neq j$ with CKM suppressions $V_{ti} V_{tj}^*$, just like the SM.
 In this work, we include FCNC data from $b\rightarrow s$ transitions, while $s\to d$ transitions do presently not yield more significant constraints \cite{Aoude:2020dwv}, and are not considered further.
 This leaves us with eleven real-valued SMEFT coefficients for the global fits

 defined in the up-mass basis.

 Lepton universality does not have to be assumed for fits to present data since the bulk of the existing $b$--physics precision distributions is with muons.
 In the future, Belle II is expected to deliver both $b \to s e^+ e^-$ and $b \to s \mu^+ \mu^-$ distributions, and to shed light on the present hints that electrons and muons may be more different than thought \cite{Hiller:2014qzg}.
 In the far future, the $b \to s e^+ e^-$ results can be combined with $t \bar t$-production data from an $e^+ e^-$-collider; the muon ones could be combined with data from a muon collider, to improve the prospects for lepton flavor-specific fits.
 We also note that lepton flavor violating operators could also be included in the future.
 On the other hand, once data on dineutrino modes are included in the fit, assumptions on lepton flavor are in order, since the branching ratios are measured in a flavor-inclusive way: